 Icon Description 3 Software Update - Select this icon to load software updates.
-For more information, see the Service Manual . to so Crane Function Configuration - For more information, see the Service Manual .
+For more information, see the Service Manual .
+12 N Crane Function Configuration - For more information, see the Service Manual .
 Truck/Engine Configuration - For more information, see the Service Manual .
-1 5.7 Component Addressing -Select this icon to update or add a CAN bus address to a component.
+K. Component Addressing -Select this icon to update or add a CAN bus address to a component.
 This icon appears red when components need to be addressed.
 For more information, see the Service Manual.
-3 Real-Time Clock Configuration - Select this icon to update the RCL system time and date information.
+Real-Time Clock Configuration - Select this icon to update the RCL system time and date information.
 For more information, see "Setting System Date and Time" on page 7-19.